SamManibog/nvim/lua/director/Utils.md

 *return (`string[]`):* A list of files satisfying the detect function.

-### openTerminal() -> boolean
+### openTerminal(name) -> boolean

 Opens a terminal buffer split from the bottom of the current window.
-This terminal buffer is not deleted automatically, and calling openTerminal() again will open the same terminal.
+This terminal buffer is not deleted automatically, so calling openTerminal() with the same name argument will open the same terminal.

+*Parameters:*
+- `string` name - The name of the associated terminal.
+Defaults to `"default"`.

 *return (boolean):* Returns true if a new terminal buffer was created.
 Returns false if the terminal buffer already exists.

-## forceKillTerminal()
+## forceKillTerminal(name)

 Kills the terminal buffer created by a call to openTerminal().
-Calling openTerminal() again will open a different, clean terminal buffer.
+Calling openTerminal() again will open a new terminal buffer.

+*Parameters:*
+- `string` name - The name of the terminal to kill.
+Defaults to `"default"`.

-### terminalIsOpen() -> boolean
+### terminalIsOpen(name) -> boolean

 Checks if the terminal buffer created by calling openTerminal() is active.
 Note that the buffer may be active without being visisble on any window.

+*Parameters:*
+- `string` name - The name of the terminal to check.
+Defaults to `"default"`.

 *return (boolean):* Returns true if Director's terminal buffer exists and false otherwise.

-### runInTerminal(cmd)
+### runInTerminal(cmd, name)

-Stops the current job running in Director's terminal buffer, and runs a new job.
+Stops the current job running in the specified terminal buffer, and runs a new job.
 If the terminal has not been previously opened, a new terminal is created first via openTerminal().

 *Parameters:*
 - `string` cmd - The command to run in the terminal.
+- `string` name - The name of the terminal to run the command in.
+Defaults to `"default"`.

-### toggleTerminal
+### toggleTerminal(name)

-If the current buffer is Director's terminal buffer, closes the associated window, otherwise opens a possibly new terminal via openTerminal().
+If the current buffer is ANY terminal buffer, closes the associated window, otherwise opens a possibly new terminal with the associated name via openTerminal().

+*Parameters:*
+- `string` name - The name of the terminal to possibly open.
+Defaults to `"default"`.